labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

 **2. recursive solution with memos**

 To know well the problem is to solve a half.
-Since the reason for wasting time is repeating calculation, then we can make a [memo], every time you obtain the answer of a subproblem , record it to the [memo] and then return; every time you meet a problem of [memo] check the [memo],  if you  find you have solved that before, just take the answer out for use, and do not waste time to calculate.
+Since the reason for wasting time is repeating calculation, then we can make a memo, every time you obtain the answer of a subproblem , record it to the memo and then return; every time you meet a problem of memo check the memo,  if you  find you have solved that before, just take the answer out for use, and do not waste time to calculate.

 Generally an array is used as a memo, of course you can use hash table (dictionary), the thought is the same.